Bridge Investment Group (NYSE:BRDG) Stock Rating Lowered by Zacks Investment Research

-Bridge Investment Group (NYSE:BRDG) was downgraded by Zacks Investment Research from a “buy” rating to a “hold” rating in a research note issued to investors on Thursday, Zacks.com reports.
+Zacks Investment Research downgraded shares of Bridge Investment Group (NYSE:BRDG) from a buy rating to a hold rating in a report released on Thursday, Zacks.com reports.

 According to Zacks, “Bridge Investment Group Holdings Inc. is a vertically integrated real estate investment manager, diversified across specialized asset classes.
 The company combines operating platform with investment professionals focused on real estate verticals: multifamily, affordable housing, seniors housing, office, development, logistics net lease, logistics properties, debt strategies and agency mortgage backed securities.
 Bridge Investment Group Holdings Inc. is based in SALT LAKE CITY. “

-BRDG has been the topic of a number of other reports.
-JPMorgan Chase & Co. began coverage on shares of Bridge Investment Group in a research note on Tuesday, August 10th.
-They issued an “overweight” rating and a $18.00 target price on the stock.
-Wells Fargo & Company began coverage on shares of Bridge Investment Group in a research note on Tuesday, August 10th.
-They issued an “overweight” rating and a $19.00 target price on the stock.
-Citigroup started coverage on shares of Bridge Investment Group in a research note on Tuesday, August 10th.
-They issued a “buy” rating and a $18.00 target price on the stock.
-Morgan Stanley increased their price objective on shares of Bridge Investment Group from $21.00 to $22.00 and gave the company an “overweight” rating in a research note on Friday, August 20th.
-Finally, UBS Group started coverage on shares of Bridge Investment Group in a research note on Tuesday, August 10th.
-They set a “neutral” rating and a $16.00 price objective on the stock.
-One investment analyst has rated the stock with a hold rating and five have assigned a buy rating to the company’s stock.
-According to MarketBeat.com, the stock has an average rating of “Buy” and an average target price of $19.33.
+Separately, Morgan Stanley increased their price objective on Bridge Investment Group from $21.00 to $22.00 and gave the company an overweight rating in a research report on Friday, August 20th.
+Two equities research analysts have rated the stock with a hold rating and four have given a buy rating to the company’s stock.
+According to data from MarketBeat.com, the stock currently has a consensus rating of Buy and an average price target of $19.33.

-Bridge Investment Group (NYSE:BRDG) last issued its earnings results on Thursday, November 11th.
-The company reported $0.26 EPS for the quarter, topping the Zacks’ consensus estimate of $0.16 by $0.10.
-The business had revenue of $92.17 million for the quarter.
-Bridge Investment Group had a net margin of 79.90% and a return on equity of 57.52%.
-On average, equities analysts forecast that Bridge Investment Group will post 0.9 EPS for the current year.
+Bridge Investment Group (NYSE:BRDG) last released its quarterly earnings data on Thursday, November 11th.
+The company reported $0.26 EPS for the quarter, beating the consensus estimate of $0.16 by $0.10.
+Bridge Investment Group had a return on equity of 57.52% and a net margin of 79.90%.
+The company had revenue of $92.17 million for the quarter.
+As a group, equities analysts anticipate that Bridge Investment Group will post 0.9 EPS for the current fiscal year.

+The company also recently announced a quarterly dividend, which will be paid on Friday, December 17th.
+Shareholders of record on Friday, December 3rd will be given a $0.24 dividend.
+The ex-dividend date of this dividend is Thursday, December 2nd.
+This represents a $0.96 annualized dividend and a yield of 4.65%.

-Large investors have recently bought and sold shares of the stock.
-FourThought Financial LLC purchased a new stake in Bridge Investment Group during the third quarter valued at approximately $62,000.
-Cubist Systematic Strategies LLC purchased a new stake in Bridge Investment Group during the third quarter valued at approximately $274,000.
-Equitable Holdings Inc. purchased a new stake in Bridge Investment Group during the third quarter valued at approximately $306,000.
-Tudor Investment Corp Et Al purchased a new stake in Bridge Investment Group during the third quarter valued at approximately $702,000.
-Finally, Full18 Capital LLC purchased a new stake in Bridge Investment Group during the third quarter valued at approximately $963,000.
+A number of large investors have recently made changes to their positions in BRDG.
+Jennison Associates LLC purchased a new position in Bridge Investment Group in the third quarter worth about $32,457,000.
+BlackRock Inc. purchased a new position in shares of Bridge Investment Group during the 3rd quarter valued at about $1,449,000.
+Teacher Retirement System of Texas purchased a new position in shares of Bridge Investment Group during the 3rd quarter valued at about $4,418,000.
+Full18 Capital LLC purchased a new position in shares of Bridge Investment Group during the 3rd quarter valued at about $963,000.
+Finally, Geode Capital Management LLC purchased a new position in shares of Bridge Investment Group during the 3rd quarter valued at about $2,125,000.

 Bridge Investment Group Holdings Inc is a vertically integrated real estate investment manager, diversified across specialized asset classes.
 The company combines operating platform with investment professionals focused on real estate verticals: multifamily, affordable housing, seniors housing, office, development, logistics net lease, logistics properties, debt strategies and agency mortgage backed securities.